A Compositional Kernel Model for Feature Learning: Stationary Points and Relevant Feature Recovery

 In this section, we continue our analysis of stationary points of $\mathcal{J}$, turning to the feature recovery question complementary to $(\mathsf{Q3})$: \begin{itemize} \item[($\mathsf{Q4}$)] Can stationary points capture at least some---or all features---in $S_*$? \end{itemize}

 The answer to $(\mathsf{Q4})$ is subtle and depends not only on the data distribution but, more crucially, on the choice of kernel $\kernel$.
-The kernel defines the RKHS $H$ and shapes the nonconvex landscape of $\mathcal{J}$, thereby influencing which features can be identified at stationary points.

 Our analysis shows that $\ell_1$-type RKHS (Example~\ref{example:ell-1-type-RKHS}) are particularly effective for this purpose, enabling recovery of relevant features under milder distributional assumptions than commonly used radial kernel RKHS (Example~\ref{example:radial-kernel-RKHS}) such as the Gaussian RKHS.
 We outline the underlying intuition in Section~\ref{sec:laplace-kernel-why}, and briefly recall the kernel class here.

 Specifically, we focus on the following class of \emph{$\ell_1$-type} translation-invariant kernels:

 where $\mu$ is a probability measure whose support is compact, and contained in $(0, \infty)$.
 The Laplace kernel arises from the Dirac measure at $z=1$, i.e. $\mu = \delta_1$, in which case $\profile(t) = e^{-t}$.
 This will serve as our canonical example.
 In contrast, the Gaussian kernel does not belong to this class.